 Around 40 minutes away from Chikmagalur are 2 ancient Hoysala temple towns, Belur and Halebid.
 Almost a millennium since their construction, the Channakeshwara and Hoysaleshwara temples have some of the most intricate carvings and retellings of epics on their walls, floors and even ceilings.
 With no wall nor roof left bare, these temples are actually far more intricate than those of Hampi, much older too.
 Several guides are available in front of the temples and are actually quite a necessity to understand the carvings and their meanings.

 4. Relish some mouth-watering Malnad cuisine

 And finally, drink coffee!
 Lots of it.
-Most home-stays and resorts keep quite a few coffee bean packs from their own plantations for sale.
-Make sure to grab a pack to reminisce the freshly-grounded Chikmagalurkaapi.
+Most home stays and resorts keep quite a few coffee bean packs from their own plantations for sale.
+Make sure to grab a pack to reminisce about the freshly-grounded Chikmagalurkaapi.